jlaire/dlx-cpp/README.md

 Implementation
 ==============

-The implementation consists of two classes, `AlgorithmDLX` and `LinkedMatrix`, defined under [include/dlx/](include/dlx/) and [src/](src/).
+The implementation consists of a few classes defined under [include/dlx/](include/dlx/) and [src/](src/).
 There is no documentation at the moment, so take a look at the examples.

 `dlx` can also solve generalized exact cover problems (see Knuth's paper).
 The columns of the matrix should be sorted so that all secondary columns are on the